 |GL (Global)||B1, B3, B7, B20||Europe: most of the main carriers.Suitable for Africa, Middle-East, Russia, Brazil, Asia.May be suitable for South America.|

 |AU (Australia)||B1, B3, B5||Vodafone; Also recommended for New Zealand.|

 |JP (Japan)||B1, B3, B18, B19||NTT Docomo|

 Use the LTE frequency band info to pick a model that runs on your carrier’s LTE network.

-The reason we share the bands information (B1, B2, etc.) is to let you double-check that the model you plan to get will work on your carrier’s network.
+The reason we share the band information (B1, B2, etc.) is to let you double-check that the model you plan to get will work on your carrier’s network.

-To recap, here is what you should consider to pick your CM100LTE:
+To recap, here is what you should consider picking your CM100LTE:

 - Is my mobile network carrier operating on a band (B1, B2, etc.) supported by the dashcam?

 - Is there a carrier offering more affordable data plans?